bjt4080/Data-Science-Project/README.md

 ##RANDOM FOREST
 One thing that I did have trouble with was converting the data from a categorical value to a numerical.
 When trying to run my random forest model, I kept getting errors that stated that my data could not be read.

 I then had to use the following functions to get it work correctly.
-This took me awhile to figure out, but then through the help of the professor and used this code to process it:
+This took me awhile to figure out, but then through the help of the professor and used this code to process it.

+My first random forest model I used to build very simple variables of Sale Price, then LotArea, YearBuilt, Condition1, # of bathrooms, bedrooms above ground, and total rooms above ground.
+As I noted, I was running into problems when dealing with the categorical variables, so I ran this one without any of those.
 ```{r}
 #First we have to make it so the the columns in R don't start with numbers, so I'll change
 names(clean) <- make.names(names(clean))